Emergency alert is activated!!

 Entry Qualification

-1. Australian students up to graduate school may apply for the competition.
+1. Australian students in primary school, high school and university level students may apply for the competition.

 2. A team is comprised of more than three members.